gyorilab/emmaa/doc/reports/askee_month12_report.rst

 It is also important to discuss the robustness and accuracy of EMMAA models.
-While text mining and automated assembly of the scientific literature directly and in an automated fashion is inevitebly imperfect, there are several strategies eployed by INDRA/EMMAA to manage this.
+While text mining and automated assembly of the scientific literature directly and in an automated fashion is inevitably imperfect, there are several strategies employed by INDRA/EMMAA to manage this.
 First, EMMAA models draw on multiple text mining systems as well as high-quality structured resources to aggregate evidence and corroborate statements from multiple sources.
 This is also the basis of establishing the belief